assegaf/siptowhatsapp/README.md

 # F.A.Q.

-**1. I want to buy license per Phone/Line.**
+**1. I want to buy license unlimited license and possibly for continue the development.**

-Yes, we sell it license per phone/line for -unspecified- $.
-Requirement you can ask on Admin WhatsApp Number +628979993336 for required hardware and specific requirement eg. Unlock Phone Bootloader/Custom ROM etc. Great for IP PABX interconnection to WhatsApp SIP.
+Yes, we sell it license deployment at high price and efforts.
+Requirement and price you can ask on Admin WhatsApp Number +628979993336 for required hardware and specific requirement eg. Unlock Phone Bootloader/Custom ROM etc. Great for IP PABX interconnection to WhatsApp SIP.
 There is also rent option per month for no hardware options.
 Great for IP PABX interconnection to WhatsApp SIP.

 **2. What Account / SIM Card to use for best quality?**